The Family Connection: A Missed Opportunity for Firefighter Wellness

 It’s time we stopped thinking about firefighter wellness as a firefighter issue.
 Yes, every firefighter must take responsibility for their well-being and work to reduce physical and mental health risks.
 But departments that fail to engage the family in firefighter wellness are missing a powerful tool.
 Spouses and other family members play a huge role in helping our firefighters stay resilient, prioritize their physical and mental wellness, and stay focused on the job – factors every fire service leader should care about.

-Rachelle Zemlok, PsyD, is a licensed clinical psychologist in California, specializing in work with first responder families.
-She serves as the strategic wellness director at Lexipol, supporting the content and strategy related to first responder mental health and wellness, with a special focus on supporting spouses and family members through the Cordico Wellness App.
-Prior to joining Lexipol, Zemlok founded First Responder Family Psychology, which provides culturally competent therapy to first responders and their family members.
-She is the author of “The Firefighter Family Academy: A Guide to Educate & Prepare Spouses for the Career Ahead.”
+RACHELLE ZEMLOK, PSYD is a licensed clinical psychologist in California who specializes in working with first responder families.
+She served as the Strategic Wellness Director at Lexipol, where she played a key role in shaping content and strategies to support first responder mental health and wellness.
+Rachelle’s work at Lexipol included a special focus on supporting spouses and family members through the Cordico Wellness App, reflecting her dedication to the holistic well-being of first responder communities.
+Before joining Lexipol, Rachelle founded First Responder Family Psychology, a practice dedicated to providing culturally competent therapy for first responders and their families.
+She is also the author of The Firefighter Family Academy: A Guide to Educate & Prepare Spouses for the Career Ahead, a resource designed to help spouses navigate the unique challenges of the first responder lifestyle.
+Rachelle’s commitment to fostering resilience and understanding within first responder families has made her a leading voice in the field.

 More Posts